Skip to main content

 What the Research Says

-Vanadium research is primarily preclinical, with limited but intriguing human data.
-The seminal human studies by Cohen et al. (1995) and Halberstam et al. (1996) demonstrated improved insulin sensitivity and glucose control with vanadyl sulfate (100mg/day for 3 weeks) in small groups of type 2 diabetes patients (n=6-16).
-However, GI side effects were common, and no long-term safety data exists.
-The NIH UL for vanadium is only 1.8mg/day, yet therapeutic doses provide 8-31mg elemental vanadium — a significant concern.
-Research has largely shifted toward organic vanadium compounds (like BMOV) with better absorption and potentially lower toxicity, but these are not available as consumer supplements.
+Vanadium is a trace element that has been investigated for its potential benefits in managing diabetes.
+Early human studies by Cohen et al. (1995) and Halberstam et al. (1996) demonstrated that vanadyl sulfate supplementation (100mg/day for 3 weeks) improved insulin sensitivity and glucose control in small groups of type 2 diabetes patients (n=6-16).
+However, gastrointestinal side effects were common, and long-term safety data remain limited.
+The NIH-established upper limit for vanadium intake is only 1.8mg/day, yet therapeutic doses often exceed this threshold, raising safety concerns.

 Benefits of Vanadium